 - Said almost word for word by Suzaku in Code Geass, when he is ordered to shoot Lelouch.
 He's promptly shot for refusing, although he does survive.

-- In Hellsing, Father Alexander Anderson turns against Bishop Maxwell when he leads a holy crusade upon Millennium's Nazi vampires and then also attempts to kill all of the innocent Protestant survivors of London.
-Yes, he's a Knight Templar and Church Militant who rarely questions the most violent of orders handed down by the Vatican, but it's also made clear that Anderson has a strong moral compass and won't abide the killing of defenseless civilians.
-So, instead of backing up the genocidal Maxwell, Anderson is completely disgusted by his bloodlust and the slaughter of so many innocent Christians and readily assists Alucard in killing him.
+- In Hellsing, Father Alexander Anderson turns against Bishop Maxwell when he leads a holy crusade upon Millennium's Nazi vampires and then also attempts to kill all of the innocent Protestant survivors of London, even going as far as to order his men to ignore the vampires and focus on not only killing Protestants, but also any Catholic who refused to do so.
+Anderson is a Knight Templar and a Church Militant who rarely questions the most violent of orders handed down by the Vatican, but it's also made clear that Anderson has a strong moral compass and won't abide the killing of defenseless civilians.
+So, instead of backing up the genocidal Maxwell, Anderson is completely disgusted by Maxwell's bloodlust and the slaughter of so many innocent Christians and readily assists Alucard in killing him by shattering the glass box protecting him from Alucard's ravening familiars.

 - A key premise of many post-WWII military action movies like Black Hawk Down, The Hurt Locker, Zero Dark Thirty, Lone Survivor, and is the central conflict in Rules of Engagement.
 This trope often manifests as one side using this rule against the other side—typically by deliberately using a human shield as a strategic advantage.
 Obeying this rule often leads to many casualties and/or a no-win situation because "we can't fire back; they're using civilians."
 The characters are often portrayed as evil (e.g. in many Vietnam war movies) when they do not follow this rule.

 - The Predator, very much in the Proud Warrior Race Guy subtrope mentioned in the description.
-This is perhaps best highlighted in Alien vs. Predator, where a Predator (initially) refuses to kill an assailant because he has a bad heart.
+This is perhaps best highlighted in AVP: Alien vs. Predator, where a Predator (initially) refuses to kill an assailant because he has a bad heart.
 Also, across all of the films Predators rarely kill anyone who is unarmed (at least in the case of humans; their other staple prey, Xenomorphs, are non-sentient and don't use weapons).
-In Predator 2, a Predator refrains from killing an armed female police officer when he sees that she is pregnant.
+In Predator 2, a Predator refrains from killing an armed female police officer when he sees that she is pregnant, and child when he realizes that the gun the kid is pointing at him is just a toy.

 - In Reservoir Dogs, the crooks are outraged that Mr. Blonde would start shooting bystanders for no reason.
 When asking if Mr. White had shot anyone, Mr. Pink is quick to distinguish between "cops" and "real people."